misko02/misko02/README.md

-- 👋 Hi, I’m @misko02
+- 👋 Hi, I’m @misko02, 20 years old Data Science Student.
-- 👀 I’m interested in Programming and also in Chess, Philosophy, Math, Psychology and Music.
+- 👀 I’m interested in programming and also in chess, [hilosophy, math, psychology and music.
-- 🌱 I’m currently learning C# mainly with all .NET platform, i want to specialize in Desktop Aplication, so i'm trying my best in learning WPF+WinForms.
+- 🌱 I’m currently learning C#, especially desktop development using WPF.
-- 💞️ Im not looking for collaboration yet, im still learning.
+- 💞️ Im looking for collaboration with people that like to share their knowledge :)
-- 📫 You can reach me on my https:www.linkedin.com/in/misko20023
+- 📫 You can reach me on my https:www.linkedin.com/in/misko20023 and email michalbojara123@gmail.com